-In the centralized model we assume that the agents submit their asking salaries $\salary_i$ directly to the client (the issuer of the project).
-The client, having the asking salaries of the agents, wants to form the cheapest feasible coalition (that is able to complete the project before the deadline).
-In this section, we first show that this problem reduces to \textsc{FFC}, the problem of finding a feasible coalition.
+In the centralized model agents submit their asking salaries $\salary_i$ directly to the client.
+The client, having the asking salaries, wants to form the cheapest feasible team.
+We first show that this problem reduces to \textsc{FFT}, the problem of finding a feasible team.
 Then, we analyze the optimal bidding strategies of agents.

-\begin{proposition} The problem \textsc{FCFC} can be solved in time $O((\log v + n)\textit{ffc})$, where $\textit{ffc}$ is the complexity of the problem \textsc{FFT}.
+\begin{proposition} The problem \textsc{FCFT} can be solved in time $O((\log v + n)\textsc{FFT})$, where $\textsc{FFT}$ is the complexity of the problem \textsc{FFT}.
 Having the asking salaries of the agents, the problem of finding the winning team can be solved in time $O(\textit{FCFT})$, where $\textit{FCFT}$ is the complexity of the problem \textsc{FCFT}. \end{proposition}

-Next, we need to find the coalition bidding $v^{*}$ that is preferred by the tie-breaking rule.
-We recall that $\coal \prec \coal'$ if $\coal$ precedes $\coal'$ in the lexicographic order.
-We consider the agents in the increasing order of their names.
-For each agent $i$ we decrease her salary by 1 ($\minsalary := \minsalary - 1$) and solve \textsc{FFC} for $v = v^{*}-1$.
-If there is one, this means that in the initial setting there exists a feasible coalition offering bid $v^{*}$ and having agent $i$ as a member.
-We store $i$ as a member of the winning coalition.
-With the modified salary of $i$ and an updated budget of $v^{*} = v^{*}-1$ we consider the next agent.
-Otherwise we reset the agent salary $\minsalary$ and the budget $v^{*}$ to their previous values and consider the next agent. \end{proof}

-\begin{proposition} Having the asking salaries of the agents, the problem of finding the winning coalition can be solved in time $O(\textit{fcfc})$, where $\textit{fcfc}$ is the complexity of the problem \textsc{FCFC}. \end{proposition} \begin{proof} Solving the problem requires solving \textsc{FCFC} with the minimal salaries of the agents set to their asking salaries ($\iminsalary{i} = \salary_i$). \end{proof}

 The agents may behave strategically and manipulate their asking salaries to maximize their payoffs.
-This problem is a strategic game.
-An action of the agent $i$ is her asking salary $\salary_i \geq \minsalary$.
-The payoff of $i$ is $\salary_i$ if and only if $i$ is a member of the cheapest feasible coalition; otherwise the payoff of $i$ is 0.
+We model this problem as a strategic game.
+An action of agent $i$ is her asking salary $\salary_i \geq \minsalary$.
+The payoff of $i$ is $\salary_i$ iff $i$ is a member of the cheapest feasible team; otherwise the payoff of $i$ is 0.

-Interestingly, in such setting, in the project salary model there exist sets which are stable against collaborative actions of the agents.
-We recall that a vector of the agents' actions is a Strong Nash Equilibrium (SNE,~\cite{strongNash}) if no subset of the agents can change its actions so that all the deviating agents would obtain strictly better payoffs.
+Interestingly, in the project salary model, there exist sets of vectors of actions which are stable against collaborative strategies of the agents.
+We recall that a vector of the agents' actions is a Strong Nash Equilibrium (SNE) if no subset of the agents can change its actions so that all the deviating agents obtain strictly better payoffs.